Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Conclusion

 \section{Conclusion}

 We present a novel upscaling framework for estimating the permeability of multiscale porous systems, incorporating the effects of nanoconfined fluid phase behavior.
-The framework integrates fluid PVT in the nanopore, obtained by Density Functional Theory calculations, into Pore Network Modelling.
+The framework integrates fluid PVT in the nanopore, obtained by classical Density Functional Theory calculations, into quasi-static Pore Network Modelling.
 The confinement effect leads to capillary condensation of a fluid in the pore at lower pressures than in the bulk.
 When the fluid in the pore is in the liquid phase, the pore is considered to be blocked and does not account for the filtration simulation within the PNM algorithm.
-As the conclusions of this study, we noted the following: \begin{enumerate} \item In the nanopores, capillary condensation occurs at lower pressures than in the bulk conditions. \item The fluid phase behavior in the nanopores deviates due to capillary hysteresis during pressure growth and pressure decrease processes. \item Capillary hysteresis within the pore leads to hysteresis in permeability reduction. \item The structural characteristics of the sample significantly influence permeability reduction; even samples with identical pore size distributions can yield different filtration results. \item The porous sample size must be sufficiently large to produce representative results regarding fluid filtration and the influence of nanoscale effects. \end{enumerate}
+This study results in the following observations: \begin{enumerate} \item The consideration of nanoconfined fluid phase behavior during simulation of gas filtration in the multiscale porous media leads to permeability decrease under the assumption of low capillary number. \item Capillary hysteresis inside nanopores leads to similar hysteresis of sample permeability. \item The size of the porous sample must be large enough to produce representative results regarding fluid filtration and the influence of nanoscale effects. \item The structural characteristics of the sample significantly influence permeability reduction caused by nanoconfined phase behavior; even samples with similar pore and throat size distributions show different filtration results due to variations in of structural correlation that reflect multiscale spatial heterogeneity.